-IDD functions within the Department of Pediatrics at OHSU.
-Extensive interdisciplinary programs serve children, youth, and adults with neurodevelopmental disabilities, birth anomalies and autism spectrum disorder.
-IDD also serves as Oregon's Title V program for children and youth with complex special health needs.
-The IDD sponsors one of 67 University Centers for Excellence in Developmental Disabilities (UCEDDs), and has had a longstanding commitment to training the next generation of leaders.
-The Institute hosts a LEND program, and multiple accredited training programs including accredited fellowships in Neurodevelopmental Disabilities and Developmental Behavioral Pediatrics.
-The DBP Fellowship is based in Eugene, providing opportunities for intensive mentoring.
-Pediatric residents, medical students, and trainees of many other disciplines participate in rotations at the Eugene campus.
+IDD is housed within OHU's Department of Pediatrics.
+Extensive interdisciplinary programs serve children and youth with neurodevelopmental disabilities, birth anomalies and autism spectrum disorder.
+IDD also serves as Oregon's Title V program for children and youth with complex special health needs, sponsors one of 67 University Centers for Excellence in Developmental Disabilities (UCEDDs), hosts the LEND program and multiple accredited training programs, including fellowships in Neurodevelopmental Disabilities and Developmental Behavioral Pediatrics.
+The developmental behavioral pediatric fellowship program is based in Eugene, providing opportunities for intensive mentoring.
+Pediatric residents, medical students, and trainees in other disciplines also rotate at the Eugene campus.

-The IDD's clinical service, the Child Development and Rehabilitation Center (CDRC), is Oregon's leading academic health organization dedicated to delivering inter-disciplinary patient care throughout Oregon and neighboring states.
-As an important part of this endeavor, the CDRC maintains a well-staffed outpatient satellite program in Eugene.
-We are interested in adding a NDD or DBP physician to our current staff in Eugene.
-Our team includes 3 DB peds, a PNP, an interdisciplinary team of psychology, PT, OT SLP and a dietician.
-We also have a community Health Worker and LPN position to provide care coordination to families.
+IDD's clinical arm known as the Child Development and Rehabilitation Center, is Oregon's leading academic health organization dedicated to delivering interdisciplinary patient care throughout Oregon and neighboring states.
+As an important part of this endeavor, the CDRC maintains a well-staffed full time outpatient satellite program in Eugene.
+We are interested in recruiting a neurodevelopmental disabilities or developmental behavioral pediatrician to Eugene's multi-disciplinary team of physicians, advanced practitioners, and allied health providers.
 The Eugene office is deeply engaged in innovative educational programs, scholarship, statewide public health efforts, and advocacy activities.
-We also have an active rural outreach program, serving children in communities where specialized care is rare.
+We also have an active rural outreach program that serves children in communities where specialized care is rare.

-The Eugene CDRC is located on University of Oregon campus, which adds greatly to opportunities of research collaboration.
+The Eugene CDRC is currently located on University of Oregon's campus, which promotes opportunities of research collaboration.
 Eugene is a beautiful, affordable university town, with an excellent public school system, nestled in the southern end of the Willamette Valley, an hour's drive to the mountains or coast.
 In 2024 the program will be moving to a new stand-alone location approximately one mile from the University of Oregon campus.
 This facility will offer improved accommodations for faculty, patients, and families.

 This position is located in Eugene, Oregon.